 Click the location on the image you’d like to add a tag, enter the @ handle and then click Add Tag.

-📝 Due to API limitations, we are not able to auto-complete the @ handle and you will need to enter the exact @ handle of the Instagram user you’d like to mention.
-Additionally, we’re not able to check if the Instagram account is private or if it exists.
+📝 Due to limitations in Instagram's API, we are not able to auto-complete the @ handle and you will need to enter the exact @ handle of the Instagram user you’d like to mention.
+Additionally, we’re not able to check if the Instagram account is private or even if it exists.
 Therefore, we strongly encourage you to check each link that appears on the right hand side to ensure the correct @ handle has been entered and the account is not private.
 If any tags on your image are for private users, or for an account that doesn’t exist, the post will fail to publish and you’ll see an error message.

-Additionally, you'll be able to use the Hashtag Manager feature.
-Hashtags are a great way to make your posts more discoverable on Instagram.
-Hashtag Manager makes it easy to create and save groups of hashtags, so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtag groups.
+Hashtags are a great way to make your posts more discoverable on Instagram, and Instagram has shared with the world that they specifically look for hashtags inside captions (not comments).
+When scheduling directly (not through a reminder) and with an Essentials plan, the hashtag manager makes it easy to create and save groups of hashtags so that you can build a library of options, experiment with different variations, and easily reuse your top-performing hashtags.

 Adding Shop Grid links